• blogangle-right

 Vendor management policies are a critical component of an organization’s overall compliance risk management strategy.

 You may be quick to think of a VMP as just another document or a box to be checked on your path to compliance.
-But a vendor management policy is just the start of managing vendor relationships and determining whether they should have access to sensitive data.
+But a vendor management policy is just the start of managing vendor relationships and determining whether they should have access to sensitive data like customer information and intellectual property.

 Ready to find out how a vendor management policy can safeguard your organization against vendor risk?
 We break down how to create one and offer a template to get you started below.